 The deductible applies to collision and comprehensive claims.

-To give you an idea of what you can expect to pay, here's a comparison of the average yearly cost of the following coverage levels, by state:
+To give you an idea of what you can expect to pay, you can see details from our guide on how estimate car insurance costs, and for now, additionally, here's a comparison of the average yearly cost of the following coverage levels, by state:

-*Methodology: The table shows the average annual rate for a 2015 Honda Accord LX culled from 10 ZIP codes in the state from the following carriers, in no particular order: Progressive, Allstate, State Farm, Nationwide, GEICO and Farmers.
+*Methodology: The table shows the average annual rate for a 2017 Honda Accord LX for a driver age 35 with a clean record and good credit, culled from 10 ZIP codes in the state from the following carriers, in no particular order: Progressive, Allstate, State Farm, Nationwide, GEICO and Farmers.
 Data was provided for Insurance.com by Quadrant Information Services.
 New Hampshire doesn’t require drivers to have car insurance, but most drivers do, and we’ve listed what is mandated if you choose to carry coverage.

 3. Credit score

 In states where a credit-based insurance score is allowed to influence rates, the impact of bad credit can significantly hike your policy price.
-CarInsurance.com commissioned Quadrant Information Services to compare full-coverage rates for drivers with average or better credit, fair credit and poor credit.
+CarInsurance.com commissioned Quadrant Information Services to compare full-coverage rates for drivers with good and poor credit.
+The research shows that, on average, drivers with bad credit pay 71 percent more than drivers with good credit, or about $1,000 a year.

 Your age will impact your premium, especially if you are young or in your twilight years.
 Statistics from the Insurance Institute for Highway Safety (IIHS) show that the fatal crash rate for teen drivers is three times those of drivers over the age of 20.